-Though the Maine scallop season occurs throughout the winter months, it generally starts in mid-to-late November and runs through April.
+Though the Maine scallop season occurs throughout the winter months, it generally starts mid-to-late November and runs through April.
 The ambiguity of the dates relates to factors such as how the scallops are harvested– dragging or diving– and where they are harvested.
-With regard to the latter, as the majority of the scallop harvest in Maine is inshore, the season is restricted according to established zones along the coast.
+Regarding the latter, as most of the scallop harvest in Maine is inshore, the season is restricted according to established zones along the coast.
 Daily possession limits are in place in each zone, with a minimum size limit of 4 inches in diameter or larger.
-The exact start and end dates for both dragging and diving and the actual days of the week that fishing is allowed are different for each zone.
+The exact start and end dates for both dragging and diving and the actual days of the week fishing is allowed are different for each zone.

 The DMR monitors each zone closely, subject to closure for the season if the harvest approaches unsustainable levels.
 In contrast, offshore sea scallop fishing is opened and closed on a rotational basis when needed.
-In general, because those areas are not overfished nor is overfishing occurring, sea scallops are harvested year-round.
+Because those areas are not overfished, nor is overfishing occurring, sea scallops are harvested year-round.

 How are Scallops Harvested?

 As mentioned, scallops are harvested by two methods, by dragging or by a diver.
-Dragging is done from dayboat trawlers utilizing turtle deflector–style scallop dredges to collect scallops from the surface of the seafloor much like rakes collect leaves across a lawn.
-Dragging may also capture other sea life like mussels, sponges, and urchins.
+Dragging is done by dayboat trawlers utilizing turtle deflector–style scallop dredges to collect scallops from the seafloor’s surface, much like rakes collect leaves across a lawn.
+Dragging may also capture other sea life, like mussels, sponges, and urchins.
 Whether inshore or offshore, dayboat scalloping ensures the freshness of the catch.
 As the name suggests, dayboat trawlers are out to sea no more than 24 hours.

 Scallops are highly nutritious, with a single serving (6 or 3 oz.) containing only 1g of fat, 20g of protein, and only 100 calories.
 In short, they are a low-fat, low-calorie source of protein.
 They contain a high amount of selenium—33% of the daily value—and other important minerals like iron, magnesium, potassium, zinc, and copper.
 They also contain vitamin B12 and anti-inflammatory omega-3 fatty acids.